garylirocks/quickrefs/azure-networking.markdown

   - **not in a vNet**
   - provide outbound connections for VMs via NAT
 - Internal load balancers
-  - are **not in a paticular subnet**, they could have frontend IPs from multiple subnets in a vNet
+  - could have frontend IPs from **multiple subnets** in a vNet, but CAN'T be in multiple vNets

 Example multi-tier architecture with load balancers